shenoynikhil/annotated-dimenet/README.md

-# annotated-dimenet
+# Annotated DimeNet
-Annotated DimeNet: Using pytorch and torch_geometric
+A blog going over the construction of DimeNet in a step-by-step manner.